iogrids/Tutorials-Guides/using-python-decorators-with-query-string.md

-# Python decorator which recieves value like this http://localhost:8080/?value=jeril
+# Using python decorators with querystring

-# Result - Passed value will be made bold
+Python decorator which recieves value like this http://localhost:8080/?value=jeril Result - Passed value will be made bold

 """
  In the below code index() calls the decorator uppercase().
 Now index() is automatically passed